dolunayozbilgin/Dolunay-Ozbilgin/README.md

   - Cognitive tests results.(Before and after playing chess and after the day I played chess and after the day that I don't play chess.

+## Cognitive Tests and Measured Skills

+### Reaction Time Test
+- **Measures:**
+  - Decision-making speed
+  - Reflex response time
+  - Attention and alertness
+- **Description:**
+  Assesses how quickly and accurately a person can respond to a stimulus.
+It reflects cognitive speed and focused attention.

+### Stroop Test
+- **Measures:**
+  - Attention control
+  - Cognitive flexibility
+  - Interference management
+- **Description:**
+  Evaluates the ability to maintain focus and respond correctly when presented with conflicting information.
+It tests mental control and switching abilities.

+### Digit Span Test
+- **Measures:**
+  - Working memory
+  - Short-term memory capacity
+  - Information processing and management
+- **Description:**
+  Measures the ability to temporarily hold and manipulate sequences of numbers.
+It reflects the brain’s memory load handling ability.

+### Verbal Memory Test
+- **Measures:**
+  - Verbal memory
+  - Learning and information retention
+  - Recall ability
+- **Description:**
+  Assesses how well a person can learn, store, and later recall verbal information such as words or phrases.

 ##  Sources

 ###  Digit Span Test
 - **Purpose**: Measures short-term and working memory.